The History Page is your complete flight tracking history, as well as where 3D replay can be found.

 4. Shows the total Flight Distance

 6. 3D Replay

-The following filters will allow an account owner or account administrator to narrow down there view the tracking history of aircraft in the account.
+The following filters will allow an account owner or account administrator to narrow down their tracking history of aircraft in the account.

 The filters allow the following;

 1. Filter selection by aircraft, click the magnifying glass to display all the aircraft in your account

 2. Filter selection by date, by clicking in the date box

 3. In Duration select 'Greater than 1 min' to remove all 0-minute tracks in the filter**